NBA on NBC: First iteration (1954–1962)

-In the 1960-61 season, Lindsey Nelson was alone on all games except when he worked with Bud Palmer on October 22 (New York @ Cincinnati) and 29 (New York @ Detroit), November 26 (Syracuse @ Boston), December 3 (New York @ Syracuse), 10 (Syracuse @ Detroit), and 24 (Detroit @ Boston).
-Jerry Doggett helped call games on November 5 (Syracuse @ Los Angeles) and 19 (Detroit @ Los Angeles).
-Marty Glickman contributed to commentary on January 8 (Boston @ St. Louis), 15 (Philadelphia @ Syracuse), 22 (St. Louis @ Cincinnati), and 29 (Philadelphia @ Boston), February 19 (Boston @ Syracuse) and 26 (Boston @ Detroit), March 12 (Boston @ Syracuse), 19 (Syracuse @ Boston), and 26 (Syracuse @ Boston), and April 2 (St. Louis @ Boston).
+In the 1960–61 season, Lindsey Nelson was alone on all games except when he worked with Bud Palmer on October 22 (New York at Cincinnati) and 29 (New York at Detroit), November 26 (Syracuse at Boston), December 3 (New York at Syracuse), 10 (Syracuse at Detroit), and 24 (Detroit at Boston).
+Jerry Doggett helped call games on November 5 (Syracuse at Los Angeles) and 19 (Detroit at Los Angeles).
+Marty Glickman contributed to commentary on January 8 (Boston at St. Louis), 15 (Philadelphia at Syracuse), 22 (St. Louis at Cincinnati), and 29 (Philadelphia at Boston), February 19 (Boston at Syracuse) and 26 (Boston at Detroit), March 12 (Boston at Syracuse), 19 (Syracuse at Boston), and 26 (Syracuse at Boston), and April 2 (St. Louis at Boston).

-For NBC's final season of their first stint with the NBA, Bud Palmer worked alone on commentary on all games except for on February 3 (Cincinnati @ New York) and April 7 (Los Angeles @ Boston), when he was paired with Bob Wolff.
+For NBC's final season of their first stint with the NBA, Bud Palmer worked alone on commentary on all games except for on February 3 (Cincinnati at New York) and April 7 (Los Angeles at Boston), when he was paired with Bob Wolff.

 NBC's ratings during this time period were lukewarm at best.
 By 1962, NBA ratings for NBC's Saturday afternoon games dipped to 4.8 (9 million viewers) as compared to Sunday afternoon NFL ratings of 10.4 (15 million viewers).
-As a matter of fact, CBS was at one point, getting better ratings for their National Hockey League telecasts than NBC was getting with the NBA.
+As a matter of fact, CBS was at one point, getting better ratings for their National Hockey League (NHL) telecasts than NBC was getting with the NBA.
 One possible factor for the dipping ratings the fact that NBC's 1960–61 schedule placed the three weakest teams--Cincinnati, Syracuse, and Detroit on television a total of 14 times.
 In comparison, three of the NBA's best teams--Boston, St. Louis, and Philadelphia—appeared on NBC a total of only seven times.

-1990–02 iteration
+Second iteration (1990–2002)

 Background

-On November 9, 1989, the NBA reached an agreement with the network worth US$600 million contract to broadcast the league's games for four years, beginning with the 1990–91 season.
+On November 9, 1989, the NBA reached an agreement with NBC worth US$600 million to broadcast the NBA's games for four years, beginning with the 1990–91 season.
 On April 28, 1993, NBC extended its exclusive broadcast rights to the NBA with a four-year, $750 million contract.